HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 | machine-readable mark            | yes           |
 | marginally machine-readable mark | unknown       |
 | machine unreadable mark          | no            |

+Table: mapping of mark types to equivalent `HasIndication` values

 Marks should be treated as indelible.
 They can be added, but never removed from a CVR instance. `Marks` are **not** shorthand for votes.